emberjs/guides/source/tutorial/hbs-helper.md

 ```

 Handlebars passes an array of arguments from our template to our helper.
-We are using the ES6 shorthand to get the first item in the array and name it `type`.
+We are using ES2015 destructuring to get the first item in the array and name it `type`.
 Then we can check to see if `type` exists in our `communityPropertyTypes` array.

 Now in our browser we should see that the first rental property is listed as "Standalone",